claudiamohh/claudiamohh.github.io/_posts/2022-09-23-Annotation-of-Table-Structure-Dataset-for-table-transformor-model.md

 ![image](https://user-images.githubusercontent.com/107597583/192675101-f39bca5a-9fce-42aa-84a9-2b20b707f0ec.png)

-Figure below contains the annotated labels:
+Visualisation of the annotated labels are shown below:

 ![Screenshot 2022-08-22 at 2 41 07 PM](https://user-images.githubusercontent.com/107597583/192674214-f128e6cf-8ee7-4028-8e24-5a1f5df4f004.png)

 There are a total of 7 labels, 6 labels shown in the image above and an additional label 'no objects'.
 Further explanation of the labels:
   - 'table': Contains only table content, not including title and description of the table.
 It can be overlapped by other labels.
-  - 'table column': Must be interconnected with each other (left to right) and can bigger than the table's label.
+  - 'table column': Must be interconnected with each other (left to right).
-  - 'table row': Must be interconnected with each other (top to bottom) and can be bigger than the table's label.
+  - 'table row': Must be interconnected with each other (top to bottom).
   - 'table column header': Header of the table only, in special cases it contains multiple rows.
   - 'table projected row header': Subheaders in the table.
   - 'table spanning cell': Cell that spans across several rows or columns, can cover multiple rows or columns.
   - 'no object'

-In Handshakes, there was an additional label 'crop' that is not in the table-transformer model by Microsoft.
+Additionally, there was an additional label 'crop' that is not in the table-transformer model by Microsoft.
 The purpose of this label is to crop the image which  contains the table title, table description, table footnote and table content.
 This will then be the input of the table structure model.

 While annotating the files, I documented certain tedious and confusing cases which can be found here [Handshakes Internal Jira Ticket](https://handshakesbydc.atlassian.net/browse/AI-335).
 An example of a confusing case is shown below.

 ![image](https://user-images.githubusercontent.com/107597583/193007211-3df74dd7-221e-4e68-b182-246027295f91.png)

 There are overlapping contents in the yellow and turqoise bounding boxes, where the yellow bounding box should only contain table row header and the turqoise bounding box should only contain numerical values for this table.
-However, this will be dealt with during the table structure pre-processing.
+In the third last row, 'Exceptional item included in Depreciation, amortisation and impairments' fall under the first and second column.

 After annotating the pdf files, I proceeded to convert the prodigy annotations jsonl files to xml files and work on table detection to locate tables.

-Below is an example of table detection, where the green bounding box detects the table.
+Visualisation of the converted XML is shown below, where the table is in the green bounding box.
 ![image](https://user-images.githubusercontent.com/107597583/192673497-a712a56b-d06e-400d-8379-9de73848e536.png)

 In addition to those above, I have learned to test my codes using unittests, defining the code’s intent more precisely and have a more decoupled architecture.